 Your favorite barista, Ashanti, has no passport.
 Learn to recognize in people what you wouldn’t ever have to worry about.
 That is your privilege.
 We, as parents, are working to buffer your life with privileges.

 We did not want you to go through what we are going through in pursuit of money and freedom.

 That is why your mother braved her pregnancy here in the US, far from India.
 That is how you came about to be brought home to Brooklyn in a rickety car.
-The car, you will not see it ever.
+The car you will never see.
 It was a Volkswagon Passat.
-A deep blue car that gamely helped us through your incubation and first year.
+A deep blue car that gamely helped us through your gestation period and first year.
 You owe that car a debt, wherever it ended up.

 Actually, we gave it to a colleague of your mom’s who in turn purchased it for her daughter who just had a kid.
 In many ways, that car is an unforgettable hero.